What Causes Storm Surge?

 At the center of a hurricane, air pressure is low.
 Low air pressure causes a slight bulge in the ocean, which adds to the mound of water that causes storm surge.
 Most of the water is piled up by wind, but about 5% of the mound is due to low air pressure.

 The shape of the coastline makes a difference.

-Larger storm surge is more likely along coasts that bow inward than those that bow outward.
+Larger storm surges are more likely along coasts that bow inward than those that bow outward.
 Places with bays are especially vulnerable because the mound of water can get funneled into a small area.

 The shape of the seafloor matters, too.

-Coastal areas where the adjacent seafloor is shallow are more likely to be affected by large storm surge as compared with coastal areas where the nearby seafloor is deep.
+Coastal areas where the adjacent seafloor is shallow are more likely to be affected by large storm surges than coastal areas where the nearby seafloor is deep.

 Is the hurricane heading straight for the coast?

 The angle of approach makes a difference.
 A hurricane that heads straight toward a coastline is more likely to cause a large storm surge than a hurricane that hits the coast at an oblique angle or travels parallel to the coast.